mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 console.log(truths); // Logs [true, true, true]
 ```

 As you can see in the example above, `false` is omitted from the resulting array.
 This works, but it's not very useful.
+Let's look at something slightly more interesting:

 ```js
 const numbers = [1, 2, 3, 4, 5, 6, 7];